PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 per-tensor-quantization, and constant guards run before snapshots.
 Include flags retain isolated compatibility tests without changing production order.

+Quantized Reshape fusion ownership lives in `passes/quantized_reshape.py`.
+It folds only the linear Dequantize→Reshape→Quantize chain whose quantized input/output dtypes and per-tensor quantization parameters are identical, while protecting observable float intermediates and preserving output shape metadata.
+The three production calls remain after their corresponding quantized TransposeConv fusion, so this family does not reorder that dependency.
+The legacy lowerer symbol is a thin compatibility wrapper.

 Squeeze/Reshape identity cleanup also uses the differential graph index.
 It normalizes explicit or inferred squeeze axes, proves the squeezed and restored shapes, rewires only consumers of the round-trip output, then removes both